qqqyyy111/CSCI6511/Proj1/README.txt

 Comparision:
     Both Dijkstra and A star will get the optimal result, but not like dijkstra will take steady time, the calculate time of a star is not unsteady, it really depends on the value of h, so for same file with different h calculation methods, time cost will be different.
-But mostly, the total time cost of A star should be smaller than dijkstra.
+Theologically, A* with priority queue will take O(e + vlogv), and Dijkstra with priority queue should be O(v + elogv).
+It should works pretty good in puzzles and maze game.
+However, since we need to concern that the first goal node we get in A star is not the optimal result since key of the priority queue is the f, which f = g + h.
+So, sometimes, especially the map we generated, the time cost will be highly affected by the f, since the path first time A star reach the goal is not the optimal path, and the distance(g) is not the optimal distance, which A star will take more time to get the optimal result than Dijkstra.